List of mammals of Algeria

 This list of the mammal species recorded in Algeria provides information about the status of the 120 mammal species occurring in Algeria.
-Three are critically endangered, two are endangered, ten are vulnerable, and three are near threatened.
+Three are critically endangered, four are endangered, eight are vulnerable, four are near threatened, and one can longer be found in the wild.

 The following tags are used to highlight each species' conservation status as assessed on the IUCN Red List:

 Order: Macroscelidea (elephant shrews)

 Often called sengis, the elephant shrews or jumping shrews are native to southern Africa.
 Their common English name derives from their elongated flexible snout and their resemblance to the true shrews.